-Active Start U6 and younger
+Active Start U6 and younger (parent and child to 3v3)

-- 1 Player + 1 Parent/Guardian/Sibling - Children at this age may struggle to maintain social distancing and complete technical based activities. - •Using a parent or sibling will aid the coaches to deliver different activities as the child will have a parent/guardian/sibling to help manage them and some of the logistics to ensure social distancing is maintained. - •Be overly conservative when spacing out areas to maintain social distancing.
+- •1 Player + 1 Parent/Guardian/Sibling - Children at this age may struggle to maintain social distancing and to complete technical based activities. - •Using a parent or sibling will aid the coaches to deliver different activities as the child will have a parent/guardian/sibling to help manage them and some of the logistics to ensure social distancing is maintained. - •Be overly conservative when spacing out areas to maintain social distancing.